hahnec/plenopticam/README.rst

 Command Line
 ============

-For a stack of light-field images, it may be convenient to iterate through them.
+For computing a stack of light-field images, it may be convenient to iterate through them.
 This can be done by:

 ``$ sudo plenopticam -f '/Users/../Folder/' -c 'Users/../caldata-B5144000XXX.tar'``